sonodima/microseh/README.md

 > MicroSEH is a tiny library that implements Structured Exception Handling (SEH) in Rust and can catch
 > and handle hardware exceptions.

+## Why?

+Hardware exceptions are a very powerful tool for specific use cases.
+One such use case is to detect and handle illegal instructions at runtime.

 ## Implementation

 It turns out that implementing SEH in pure Rust has its own issues (as seen in